Hackintosh DAW for pro audio

 How does dual boot work on a PC?

 To boot into Windows 10 Pro you hit spacebar during the BIOS screen on boot to bring up Clover.
 This is a bootloader that handles which hard disk partition/OS you want to load after BIOS.
-Clover is set to autoload High Sierra on a normal boot but space bar will show my Windows partition so I can boot into Windows 10.
+Clover is set to autoload High Sierra on a normal boot but space bar will show the Windows partition so I can boot into it.

 WIRED KEYBOARD FOR DUAL BOOT